discourse/discourse/docs/INSTALL-email.md

     SMTP user name?
 [SMTP credentials for your domain under domains tab] SMTP password?
 [SMTP credentials for your domain under domains tab]

-#### [Elastic Email][ee] &mdash; 150k emails/month (5k max/day)

-    SMTP server address? smtp.elasticemail.com
-    SMTP user name?
-[Your registered email address] SMTP password?
-[Elastic Email API Key]
-    SMTP port?
-2525

-NOTE: Elastic Email currently doesn't fully integrate with Discourse's internal unsubscribe mechanism and hence puts an additional UNSUBSCRIBE link at the bottom of each sent email.
-If this is a problem for your needs, consider using other providers.
-[See discussion here](https://meta.discourse.org/t/remove-or-merge-elastic-email-unsubscribe/70236).

 #### [SendGrid][sg] &mdash; 40k emails on a 30 day trial

     SMTP server address? smtp.sendgrid.net